shyba/aeon-stak-cpu/README.md

 ### Short Description

-There are two easy ways to set variables for `cmake` to configure *xmr-stak-cpu*
+There are two easy ways to set variables for `cmake` to configure *aeon-stak-cpu*
 - use the ncurses GUI
   - `ccmake .`
   - edit your options